Paragraph Examples – Narrative, Persuasive, Descriptive and Many More February 28, 2011

 2. Inform: I am going to INFORM you about the Apollo 11 space mission.

-Headed to the moon, the Apollo 11 launched from the Kennedy Space Center in Florida on July 16.
-1969.
+On July 16, 1969, the Apollo 11 spacecraft launched from the Kennedy Space Center in Florida.
+Its mission was to go where no human being had gone before—the moon!
 The crew consisted of Neil Armstrong, Michael Collins, and Buzz Aldrin.
-They landed on the moon in the Sea of Tranquility on July 20, 1969.
-The moonwalk took place the day after the landing on July 21, 1969.
-At 10:56 EDT Neil Armstrong took the first step onto the moon’s surface and famously said, “That’s one small step for man, one giant leap for mankind.”
-This moment is considered by many to be one of the most famous and glorious moments in all of history.
+The spacecraft landed on the moon in the Sea of Tranquility, a basaltic flood plain, on July 20, 1969.
+The moonwalk took place the following day.
+On July 21, 1969, at precisely 10:56 EDT, Commander Neil Armstrong emerged from the Lunar Module and took his famous first step onto the moon’s surface.
+He declared, “That’s one small step for man, one giant leap for mankind.”
+It was a monumental moment in human history!

 Narrate: I am going to NARRATE a story about the Apollo 11 space mission.

-Neil Armstrong had quite a day on July 21, 1969.
-This was the day he became the first man to walk on the moon.
-The journey began several days earlier when on July 16th the Apollo 11 launched from Earth headed to the moon.
+It was July 21, 1969, and Neil Armstrong awoke with a start.
+It was the day he would become the first human being to ever walk on the moon.
+The journey had begun several days earlier, when on July 16th, the Apollo 11 launched from Earth headed into outer space.
 On board with Neil Armstrong were Michael Collins and Buzz Aldrin.
-The crew had landed on the moon in the Sea of Tranquility a day before the actual walk.
-Upon Neil’s first step onto the surface of the Earth’s moon, he said, “That’s one small step for man, one giant leap for mankind.”
-It sure was.
-What a day!
+The crew landed on the moon in the Sea of Tranquility a day before the actual walk.
+Upon Neil’s first step onto the moon’s surface, he declared, “That’s one small step for man, one giant leap for mankind.”
+It sure was!

 Process or How-to Paragraph

-3. Process: I am going to explain the PROCESS of how to clean and/or organize your room.
+3. Process: I am going to explain the PROCESS of cleaning and organizing your room.

 OR

-How-to: I am going to describe HOW-TO clean and/or organize your room.
+How-to: I am going to describe HOW-TO clean and organize your room.

 Here is the perfect system for cleaning your room.
-First, move all the stuff that does not have a place to the center of the room.
-Get rid of at least five things that you have not used in the last year.
-Take out all the trash and put all dirty dishes in the kitchen sink.
-Now find a place for all the items you put in the center of the room.
-For any remaining items, see if you can squeeze them in under your bed or stuff them in the back of your closet.
+First, move all of the items that do not have a proper place to the center of the room.
+Get rid of at least five things that you have not used within the last year.
+Take out all of the trash, and place all of the dirty dishes in the kitchen sink.
+Now find a location for each of the items you had placed in the center of the room.
+For any remaining items, see if you can squeeze them in under your bed or stuff them into the back of your closet.
 See, that was easy!

 Compare and Contrast Paragraph